 Head of chambers

 Members of chambers undertake litigation and provide advice in relation to all areas of tax law, both personal and corporate.
-Members appear in courts at all levels from the tax tribunals to the Supreme Court and the CJEU.
+Members appear in courts at all levels from the tax tribunals to the Supreme Court and even in overseas jurisdictions.
 Tax questions arise not only in the context of tax appeals to the tax tribunal, but also in, for example, judicial review proceedings, disputes between businesses, claims for restitution in the High Court as well as matrimonial finance proceedings and professional negligence claims.

 Anyone interested in practising in an area of law requiring an analytical mind and the ability to consider and apply other areas of law.
 Tax advice provides intellectually stimulating challenges, while tax litigation (which is an important part of our work) often involves novel points of law, as well as complex statutory interpretation and factual analysis.
 Many recent developments in the law of restitution have been tested in tax cases.

 Chambers offers 12-month pupillages.
 Pupils generally spend their first 10 weeks with one pupil supervisor followed by four to six weeks with three other supervisors.
 They also spend time with silks and senior juniors.
 This allows them to see a wide variety of work and also gives members at different levels of seniority the opportunity to give them feedback.